Chopin, Bach, Rachmaninov, Liszt, Debussy, Ravel…

 Passing on her discovery and information to her students is for her fascinating, and you should certainly experience her piano lessons and benefit from her outstanding understanding and knowledge of piano playing.

 Hearing people banging the instrument and play notes without feeling the music behind it is for her a real disappointment and teaching you how to understand music is her greatest enjoyment.

 Our master piano instructor Celine Gaurier-Joubert is a concert pianist and master adult piano pedagogue who will teach you how to play the piano in the fastest and most effective method possible.
 You will be hard-pressed to find a similar quality piano teacher in Europe.
 She loves teaching all levels of playing and has a deep passion for teaching adults!

-Classes take place at our private piano studio in EC2, EC3, EC4 and near Chancery Lane Station as well as in Mayfair near Park Lane and Grosverner Square.
+Classes take place at our formidable piano studio in Mayfair near Park Lane and Grosverner Square as well as in the City of London – EC2, EC3, EC4 and near Chancery Lane Station.
 All levels (beginners to advanced) are accepted and welcomed into our private piano programs.